Television Heaven (TVH) was created and designed in 2000 by Laurence Marcus.

 If you have a non-profit making fan website of your own please use the TVH email address to contact the site and TVH will be more than happy to add reciprocal links.
 Television Heaven will not link to businesses that are looking for free advertising under the assumption that TVH simply wants to raise its Search Engine rating.

 Obviously when putting together a website of this size and depth it is necessary to research numerous resources and call on an untold amount of references.
 This means utilising what is available as well as relying on the memories of those people who have been gracious enough to grant Television Heaven interviews or send emails with pieces of information that might not be available elsewhere.
 There will be unavoidable instances where something you have read here may be available elsewhere either in print or on the Internet.
 That is because Television Heaven is a factual work and not a work of fiction.
 It is inevitable that comparisons may be drawn by articles appearing here to those you may have read elsewhere.
 However, every attempt is made to avoid the wholesale reproduction of other authors work.
 All the articles on this website, unless otherwise stated are the original words of the attributed authors.
+Where references have been used every attempt is made to give due credit.
+Some authors works have been reproduced with their express permission.
+Where those authors have not been traced credit is given and TVH is more than happy to hear from those authors to discuss any credits inadvertently missed.

 The following printed references have been knowingly used to confirm certain facts, dates and other programme and/or biographical information: The Television Annual (1950/51 - 1961), TV Mirror (various issues), TV Mirror Annual (1956), Here's Television (Kenneth Baily), Girl Film and Television Annual (1957 - 65), A Guide to Independent Television (1966 - 88 (later Television and Radio)), Hulton's Television Annual (late 1950s), The BBC Television Story (circa 1956), Television close-up (early 1960s), Television Show Book (circa 1965), Television Stars Who's Who In Showbiz (1964), ATV Show Book (various annuals), ATV Star Book (various annuals), How Sweet It Was (1966) (Arthur Shulman and Roger Youman), All Star Television Annual, Look-In (various annuals), TV Times (various issues), Radio Times (various issues), Do You Remember: Television (1974), 40 Years of British Television (Jane Harbord and Jeff Wright) The Setmakers (Keith Geddes), The Golden Age of Children's Television (Geoff Tibballs), British Television (BFI publication), Still Dancing (Lew Grade), Missing Believed Wiped (Dick Fiddy), The Tuppenny Punch and Judy Show (Jo Gable), Halliwell's Television Companion, The Guinness Book of TV Facts and Feats (Kenneth Passingham), Into the Box of Delights (Anna Home), Action TV magazine, TV Zone magazine (monthly publication), Cult Times (monthly publication), Roy Hudd's Cavalcade of Variety Acts (Roy Hudd), The Complete Directory to Prime Time Network and Cable Shows (Tim Brooks and Earle Marsh), The Hill and Beyond (Alistair D. McGowan and Mark J. Docherty), ITV: The People's Channel (Simon Cherry), The Pengiun TV Companion (Jeff Evans), Radio Times Guide to TV Comedy (Mark Lewisohn).